kamerynjw/kamerynjw.github.io/teaching/2022/math1316fall/grading.md

 Here are the requirements to earn the different possible grades in this class.

-* **(A)** Acheive mastery (3) in topics 1, 2, 3, and 6 plus two more topics, and have at least approaching mastery (2) in one more topic, and acheive ≥90% on homework; OR acheive mastery (3) on all eight topics.
+* **(A)** Acheive mastery (3) in six topics, have at least approaching mastery (2) in one more topic, and acheive ≥90% on homework; OR acheive mastery (3) on all eight topics.

-* **(B)** Not meet the standards for an A, and: Acheive mastery (3) in topics 1 and 3 plus two more topics, have at least approaching mastery (2) in two more topics, with topics 2 and 6 at least at approaching mastery (2), and acheive ≥70% on homework.
+* **(B)** Not meet the standards for an A, and: Acheive mastery (3) four topics, have at least approaching mastery (2) in two more topics, and acheive ≥70% on homework.

-* **(C)** Not meet the standards for a B, and: Acheive mastery (3) in topics 1 and 3, have at least approaching mastery (2) in topics 2 and 6 plus one more topics, and acheive ≥70% on homework.
+* **(C)** Not meet the standards for a B, and: Acheive mastery (3) in two topics, have at least approaching mastery (2) in three topics, and acheive ≥70% on homework.

-* **(D)** Not meet the standards for a C, and: have at least approaching mastery (2) in topics 1 and 3 plus three more topics, and acheive ≥50% on homework.
+* **(D)** Not meet the standards for a C, and: have at least approaching mastery (2) in five topics, and acheive ≥50% on homework.

 * **(F)** Not meet the standards for a D.

-The requirements tell you what topics are most important.
-Topics 1 and 3 are the central topics for this course.
-Everyone who has taken a trig class should understand how the trig functions relate to right triangles and the unit circle.
-The next most important are topics 2 and 6, with the remaining topics of tertiary importance.

-Here's the same information summarized in two tables.
-First, a table showing the number of different topics you acheived a mastery level in to get each grade, as well as the homework scores need.
+Here's the same information summarized in a table showing the number of different topics you acheived a mastery level in to get each grade, as well as the homework scores need.

 |Grade|Mastery levels needed across different topics|Homework grade|
 |A|3, 3, 3, 3, 3, 3, 2, 0|≥90%|